Free, BYO API key smoke test

 About this tool

-What this tester answers
+What this prompt injection tester answers

 The probes are organised into six categories drawn from the OWASP LLM Top-10: direct injection, role override, indirect injection, prompt leak, jailbreak, and tool misuse.
 Each probe maps to a known failure pattern, not a one off curio.
+The corpus is dated and lives in the repo so it can be audited and extended.

 How to use it